icewall905/pump/README.md

-# PUMP - Personal Unnamed Music Player
+# PUMP - Private Untitled Music Player

 PUMP is a web-based music player that analyzes your music collection and creates personalized playlists based on audio features and similarity.